OsBlaineOra/db-devops-tools/UTPLSQL.md

 The function that you will be testing inserts data and executes a commit.
 You will need to manually rollback the test data and use ```-- %rollback(manual)``` so that utPLSQL will not attempt to control the rollbacks.

-A fake test that always passes has been included.
+A placeholder test that always passes has been included.
 ```
-  -- %test(Fake Test)
+  -- %test(Placeholder Test)
   procedure always_pass;
 ```
 The ```-- %test(<Test Name>)``` annotation declares that the following procedure is a test.